 We sped through the streets of Siem Reap, strange smells hitting us in the face and catching in our throats as we drove past.
 H had been feeling queasy from the get-go and the pungent scent of Siem Reap’s streets was not helping the situation in the slightest.

 I took off my scarf and gave it to her to hold over her nose; on one particular street the smell was so strong, even I gagged and grabbed the other end of the scarf to do the same!

-A girl named Glen with bubblegum pink hair popped in and out in-between her graffiti session at the front gate.
+We checked in to TinTin’s and a girl named Glen with bubblegum pink hair popped in and out to chat with us in-between her graffiti session at the front gate.

 I just love a good opportunity for a photo backdrop!

 We sat around and chatted over pints of beer, sharing stories and having a laugh with the other guests and staff.
 That had been the sort of vibe and friendliness that we had been looking for, that we hadn’t got at Secret Garden Hostel.